xkfan/xkfan.github.io/private/english-writing.md

 Erdogan secured a five-point lead over his principal opponent, destining them to a run-off vote.

+We furthermore found that,
+despite the ability to scale vector lengths to large values, the added stress on the memory subsystem
+**diminishes the return on investment**.

+Findings include that a significant speedup could be achieved for about a third of the kernels, while a higher vectorization rate
+**does not necessarily translate into** a performance gain.

+Code performance is not **increasing proportionally with** increasing vector lengths due to the higher memory demands.

+Not all kernels benefit from increasing vector lengths, however, and we observe **a diminishing return on investment** for vector sizes larger than 512 bit.

+Recently,
+two **pivotal** technological developments
+**have driven the progression of** research and software advancement **within the realm of vector computing**: the Arm Scalable Vector Extension (SVE) and the NEC Aurora SX architecture.

+Xiaomi has unveiled its first electric car, just days after Huawei launched another one of its own, showing that
+**the efforts of**
+Chinese tech giants
+**to**
+join the electric vehicle race
+**are beginning to bear fruit**.

 ## Long Sentences

 **Owing to**